Lesson Plan

 For Teachers 7th - 8th

 Students create a thinking web about Mars.
-In this exploratory lesson students pretend they are going to Mars and use a worksheet to answer questions about why they would visit and what they would bring.
+In this exploratory lesson plan students pretend they are going to Mars and use a worksheet to answer questions about why they would visit and what they would bring.

 Lesson Plan